jusahu/jusahu/README.md

 ### Hi there, welcome to my Github!
 My name is Julio 👋

-I'm a Big Data Analyticts student, who is an industrial ingenieer with a passion for technology and management.
+I'm a Big Data Analytics student, who is an industrial ingenieer with a passion for technology and management.

 A couple of facts about me: